Small Business Funding

 Childcare centers can qualify for business funding to cover payroll, staffing, licensing, equipment, and expansion - even when tuition income arrives on a predictable but tight schedule.
 Because daycare revenue is steady and recurring, several funding products fit well.
-The Broker Shop is a funding broker, not a lender: you apply once and we match you to the lenders whose guidelines you meet.
+The Broker Shop is a funding broker, not a funder: you apply once and we match you to the funders whose guidelines you meet.

 What funding do childcare centers usually need?